purplebase/purplestack/tools/content/CONTEXT.md

 ### Purplestack MCP Server

 **CRITICAL**: This project relies on the purplestack MCP server for essential recipes and `models` package documentation. **YOU MUST VERIFY THE MCP SERVER IS WORKING BEFORE IMPLEMENTING ANY FEATURE**.
 If the purplestack MCP server cannot be called or returns 0 tools, there is a configuration issue.
-To fix, the `agent.json` file may need to be modified to include the correct "cwd" pointing to the current project directory for the purplestack MCP server configuration, and/or the full path to the `dart` executable in the system.
+To fix, the `agent.json` (or `mcp.json` or equivalent) file may need to be modified to include the correct "cwd" pointing to the current project directory for the purplestack MCP server configuration, and/or the full path to the `dart` executable in the system.

 Available purplestack MCP tools:
 - `list_recipes` - List all available implementation recipes